 Ezekiel 48:1-2 - "Now these are the names of the tribes: From the northern border along the road to Hethlon at the entrance of Hamath, to Hazar Enan, the border of Damascus northward, in the direction of Hamath, there shall be one section for Dan from its east to its west side..."

-In the next section, we will be introduced to a multitude that arrives in Heaven.
-As discussed over the last few sections, this saved multitude in Heaven is widely believed to be fruit of the 144,000 servants' ministry.
-Support for this is found in the following parable of Jesus:
+In the next section, there is a multitude that arrives in Heaven.
+As discussed over the last few sections, many believe this saved multitude in Heaven is the fruit of the 144,000 servants' ministry.
+There is support for that notion in the following parable Jesus gave: